The role of creativity in law

 - Development and rural challenges

-The conference will be held at the University of Exeter at The Forum and in Reid Hall.
-Please direct any queries to the Conference Chair, Dr James GH Griffin (email@example.com )
+The conference will be held at the University of Exeter at The Forum and in Reed Hall.
+For a map see here.
+Please direct any queries to the Conference Chair, Dr James GH Griffin (firstname.lastname@example.org )

 Conference delegates will have the opportunity to enter into competition for the following prizes.
 Please indicate which prize/s you are applying to.
 Whilst multiple submissions are allowed, the same paper cannot be considered for two prizes (except for the BILETA Poster Prize, where submission is allowed in one other category).